Maaochou/my-java-test-bench/README.md

-A personal repo in which i explore several java tools and concepts
+A personal repo in which i explore several java tools, concepts and features, it doubles also as a reference for features I don't use on a regular basis.

 Sources:
 - Virtual threads - Rock the JVM